rajivtuli2512/ai-semantic-kernel/Instructions/Labs/03-create-plugins.md

     }
     ```

-    The kernel function decorators help the AI understand how to call your functon.
+    The kernel function decorators help the AI understand how to call your function.

 1. Add the following code under the comment **Filter flights based on destination**